Uralstech/vid-orca/wiki/Main.md

 ## NOTE
 This is still incomplete!
 I am working on finishing the wiki.

-## Changelog
-* v1.2.10 **[Breaking changes]**
-	* Updated to LLaMA CPP Python v0.1.81.
-		- **GGML models *will not* work, as LLaMA CPP has dropped GGML support.**
-		- I am working on a tutorial on how to convert your GGML models to GGUF models.
-		- Currently, I am using a converted GGUF model of the original 13b model I was previously using.
-You can find it here: <https://huggingface.co/uralstech/LLaMA-2-13b-Chat-GGUF>
-	* Firebase Admin SDK authentication will now work on Google Compute Engine Virtual Machines.
-	* All scripts should now work with earlier versions of Python.
-		- Tested on Python 3.8.10.

 ## Deploying LLaMA models to Google Cloud

 ### What you will need